 - Locals' Rating: ⭐⭐⭐⭐

-- Why Fish Here: Well-suited for nymphing and streamer fishing with abundant structure and large rocks.
+- Why Fish Here: Great for winter nymphing with less pressured trout.

 Local Regulations and Notes on Landowner Rights